 Keylogger Risks

-Because keyloggers capture everything—including typos—they give attackers a complete view of your activity.
+Because keyloggers capture everything—including the backspaces, deleted thoughts, and typos—they give attackers a terrifyingly complete, unfiltered replay of your activity.

 How Keyloggers Spread